NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 gedit(if you use a gnome based desktop such as Ubuntu), kate(KDE desktop) TextEdit, and notepad, and you likely already have one installed by default.

-Before making any changes, create a new branch with your github username followed by a slash(/) then a bit describing what you're changing in just a few words separated by a dash(-) and no spaces.
-For example, "fix-readme-typo", "glossary-updates".
+Before making any changes, create a new branch with your GitHub username followed by a slash(/) then a bit describing what you're changing in just a few words separated by a dash(-) and no spaces.
+For example, "fix-readme-typo" or "glossary-updates".
 You'll get to explain in more detail when it comes time to commit.
 This format helps keep track of changes and allows maintainers have a quick idea of what is being submitted and by whom.